noahjoeris/Kowoerka/README.md

 # kowoerka

-A Flutter app for co-workers to book and manage workspaces, which was an university project.
+A Flutter prototype app for co-workers to book and manage workspaces.
+It was an university project.